 Details To Look Into

-Contracts And Cancellation:
+Contracts And Cancellations:

 What is the cancellation process?
 Are their fees involved if you do cancel?
 Do you get to keep the ad and campaign designs, or are they the property of the marketing agency?